melanieplageman/autobench/README.md

 =========

 # About
-autobench is a tool to configure and run various benchmarks on cloud VMs or local machines and graph the output in a meaningful way.
+autobench is a tool to configure and run various benchmarks on cloud VMs or local machines.

 autobench supports provisioning Azure VMs.

 autobench supports running [fio](https://fio.readthedocs.io/en/latest/fio_doc.html) jobs.
-Specifically, autobench allows you to create a profile of specific kernel settings and fio job parameters and will configure the VM with those settings and generate an fio job file with those parameters.

-autobench supports building Postgres from source from a specific revision.
+Specifically, autobench allows you to create a profile of specific kernel settings and fio job parameters and will configure the VM with those settings and generate an fio job file with those parameters. autobench supports building Postgres from source from a specific revision.

 autobench supports running the [TPC-DS](https://www.tpc.org/tpcds/default5.asp) benchmark either on an Azure VM or on a user-managed machine (not provisioned by autobench).